Understanding Findings - apviso [APVISO](/)Product

 What Is a Finding?

-A finding is a confirmed vulnerability or security observation discovered during a scan.
+A finding is a confirmed vulnerability or security observation discovered during a pentest.
 Each finding is structured to give you everything you need to understand, prioritize, and fix the issue.

 Severity Levels